surelybassy/Stonks/README.md

 ## Outline

-The project started as a simple data analysis practice, as I wanted to try out some different techniques for financial analysis and prediction.
+The project started as some data analysis practice, as I wanted to try out some different techniques for financial analysis and prediction.
 After the initial analysis, I decided to continue the project with more of a focus on data engineering, using Python with the Dash and Plotly libraries to build a tool that can be deployed in the cloud to provide live information.

 ## Analysis and Predications